pratzmewara/Hade/README.md

-# hade
+# Hades

+This project is for better event manager.
 A new Flutter project.

 ## Getting Started